AltropInc/alt/doc/script/class.md

 ## self, selfclass, owner, ownerclass

-The keyword `self' is the reserved object name used within a class body to represent the actual instance created by this class or by a derived class of this class.
-It is similar to Java's `this' reference or C++'s `this` pointer.
-However, there is a major distinction: `self' appearing in a function body refers to the instance of the function instead of the instance of the class that encloses the function.
+The keyword `self` is the reserved object name used within a class body to represent the actual instance created by this class or by a derived class of this class.
+It is similar to Java's `this` reference or C++'s `this` pointer.
+However, there is a major distinction: `self` appearing in a function body refers to the instance of the function instead of the instance of the class that encloses the function.
 The reason for this distinction is that ALT treats a member function the same as a member class.
 The function body is just a simple form of member class.
-To access the instance of the class that encloses the function within the function body, use the keyword `owner', which is the reserved object name to represent the enclosing object of the `self' instance.
+To access the instance of the class that encloses the function within the function body, use the keyword `owner`, which is the reserved object name to represent the enclosing object of the `self` instance.

-The keyword `selfclass` represents the actual type of the instance represented by  `self'.
-Therefore, `selclass` appearing in a class body may refer to the type of this class or a subclass of this class.
-The keyword `ownerclass` represents the actual type of the instance represented by `owner'.
+The keyword `selfclass` represents the actual type of the instance represented by  `self`.
+Therefore, `selfclass` appearing in a class body may refer to the type of this class or a subclass of this class.
+The keyword `ownerclass` represents the actual type of the instance represented by `owner`.